What Business Licenses and Permits are Needed in Wisconsin?

-Starting a business in Wisconsin will mean potentially registering with a number of federal, state and local agencies.
+Starting a business in Wisconsin will mean potentially registering with a number of federal, state, and local agencies.
 Let’s take a look at common licenses and permits a business will register for in Wisconsin.

 Milwaukee – Certain businesses operating in the city limits of Milwaukee need to obtain a business license.
 A few businesses required to register include food dealers, limo services, pawnbrokers, and tattoo studios.

-Madison – Certain businesses such as bicycle dealers, tattoo parlors, secondhand dealers and others operating in the city limits of Madison are required to obtain a business license from the City Clerk’s Office.
+Madison – Certain businesses such as bicycle dealers, tattoo parlors, secondhand dealers, and others operating in the city limits of Madison are required to obtain a business license from the City Clerk’s Office.

-Green Bay – Some businesses will need to obtain a business license in Green Bay such as junk dealers, businesses selling alcohol, mobile food vendors, tree trimmers and more.
+Green Bay – Some businesses will need to obtain a business license in Green Bay, such as junk dealers, businesses selling alcohol, mobile food vendors, tree trimmers, and more.

-Kenosha – Business registration is required for businesses operating in Kenosha such as gas stations, dog kennels, massage studios, towing services and more.
+Kenosha – Business registration is required for businesses operating in Kenosha, such as gas stations, dog kennels, massage studios, towing services, and more.

-Racine – The City Clerk issues business licenses and permits for billiard halls, bowling alleys, bars and more.
+Racine – The City Clerk issues business licenses and permits for billiard halls, bowling alleys, bars, and more.

 Businesses purchasing merchandise to resell will usually want to obtain a Wisconsin Sales Tax Exemption Certificate in order to not pay sales tax for merchandise that is being resold to customers.

 In addition to professional licenses from the Department of Safety and Professional Services, businesses in a variety of industries such as food establishments, daycares, and salvage yards also require licensing.

 While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing Business As or DBA) with the Wisconsin Department of Financial Institutions.